Lock in Savings: Secure a Cheaper Octopus Energy Tariff Before April 2025 Price Cap Rise.

 Here is a quote for the current Octopus 16-month fixed tariff.
 Based on typical use you would save around £1 a month.
 It might not sound like much this will increase when the flexible rate goes up in April 2025 and possibly again later in the year.
 All these extras add up and it is money you don’t need to give away.

-You would save just £12 based on this quote but the flexible rate will go up in April by between 3% and 5% and it’s not set to fall to current rates throughout 2025.
-We will find out the exact amount of the increase before the end of February.
+You would pay about £1 more than the flexible rate will go up in April and it’s not set to fall to current rates throughout 2025.

 In conclusion, don’t let the fear of commitment to a tariff prevent you from saving money.
 With Octopus Energy’s no-exit fee policy, you have both the savings and the freedom to adapt to market changes.
 Make the switch, and enjoy peace of mind with your energy bills.